-Board processes and its committees' (if any) effectiveness in supporting the Board; and the performance of the Board and its committees (if any).
-The performance of the Board was reviewed during the year ended 30 June 2020.
+- the Board's membership and the charters of the Board and its committees (if any); - Board processes and its committees' (if any) effectiveness in supporting the Board; and - the performance of the Board and its committees (if any).

 A review of each Director's performance is undertaken by the Chairman, after consultation with the other directors, prior to a director standing for re-election.